dchen323/frontend_test/directions.md

 npm install -jest
 write tests
-create .babelrc file to allow for es6 syntax add env and install npm-install babel-preset-env import, export default
+create .babelrc file to allow for es6 syntax add env and npm-install babel-preset-env

 use toEqual for testing objects